If there's one thing I love about cold weather, it's soup! Read on to find the 22 soup recipes I'll be making all fall and winter long.

 1. Curried Tomato Lentil Soup – If you open your pantry, you’ll likely find all the ingredients to this bright, warming, and weeknight-friendly soup inside.
 It’s one of our favorites and a fan favorite, too!

-4. Creamy Celery Root Cauliflower Soup – If you can find a celery root in your grocery store before winter’s over, you have to try this soup!
-Mushrooms, leeks, Dijon & white wine make it deliciously tangy & savory.
+4. Creamy Celery Root Cauliflower Soup – If you see a celery root in your grocery store, you have to try this soup ASAP!
+It’s creamy and comforting, and mushrooms, leeks, Dijon mustard, and white wine make it deliciously tangy and savory.

-5. White Bean Soup with Kale & Wild Rice – White beans, wild rice & lots of hearty veggies make this lightly creamy vegan soup a meal on its own.
+5. Creamy Wild Rice Soup – White beans, wild rice, and lots of hearty veggies make this lightly creamy vegan soup a meal on its own.

-6. Oyster Mushroom Soup – Yep, this soup has lemongrass AND ginger, garlic AND garlic powder, leeks AND celery, lemon juice AND rice vinegar.
-It’s brimming with flavor, brothy, tangy & savory.
+6. Oyster Mushroom Soup – Yep, this recipe calls for lemongrass AND ginger, garlic AND garlic powder, leeks AND celery, lemon juice AND rice vinegar.
+It’s brothy, tangy, savory, and brimming with flavor.
 Don’t worry, though.
 If you don’t have all the ingredients, it’ll still be delicious.

-7. Corn Chowder with Yellow Split Peas – Cashew cream, potatoes, and yellow split peas give this vegan corn chowder its creamy texture.
-Top it with coconut bacon for a crispy, smoky contrast.
+7. Vegan Corn Chowder – Cashew cream, potatoes, and yellow split peas give this vegan corn chowder its creamy texture.
+Top it with coconut bacon for a crispy, smoky accent!

 9. Ginger Miso Soup – Craving a classic miso soup?
 This recipe is for you.
 With ginger, soba, mushrooms, and tofu, it’s a simple, nourishing lunch or dinner.

-10. Creamy Vegan Tomato Soup with Grilled Cheese Croutons – This tomato soup may be vegan, but it’s still perfectly creamy, thickened with blended chickpeas!
+10. Creamy Tomato Soup – This tomato soup may be vegan, but it’s still perfectly creamy, thickened with blended chickpeas!

 12. Vegan “Cheesy” Broccoli Soup – It’s creamy, tangy, rich & satisfying – everything you want in a cheesy broccoli soup!
 But this recipe is dairy-free, and there’s a whole pound of broccoli hiding inside.

-13. Pumpkin Tortilla Soup – Grab a winter squash before it disappears from the stores because this smoky, hearty vegan tortilla soup is one you have to try ASAP.
+13. Pumpkin Tortilla Soup – Grab the next winter squash you see, because this smoky, hearty vegan tortilla soup is one you have to try ASAP.

-15. Curried Red Lentil Sweet Potato Stew – Chock full of warming Indian spices and citrus juices, this healthy stew is even better on the second day.
+15. Curried Red Lentil Sweet Potato Stew – Brimming with warming Indian spices and citrus juices, this healthy stew is even better on the second day.
 Make a big batch, and enjoy leftovers for lunch!

 16. Butternut Squash, Kale & Quinoa Stew – A thick tomato broth surrounds quinoa, squash, and kale in this healthy spiced stew.
 This recipe is one I make again & again.
 Try it to see why!